Original Sin

 Pressing thumb to soft clay, the scribe erases the five, replacing it with a two-stroke symbol, the first price set on a human being.

-Robert Rosen has spent the better part of a life as a technologist and applied mathematician with a front row seat to the technology revolutions of our time -- and the attendant social convulsions.
-He is a member of the Historical Novel Society, The Burlington (VT) Writers Workshop, Grub Street, Writers Digest, has written essays and fiction for a local newspaper in central Vermont, and has several stories published in speculative and literary magazines.
+Robert Rosen (he/him) has spent the better part of a life as a technologist and applied mathematician with a front row seat to the technology revolutions of our time -- and the attendant social convulsions.
+He is a member of the Historical Novel Society, The Burlington (VT) Writers Workshop, Grub Street, Writers Digest, have written essays and fiction for our local newspaper here in central Vermont, and have several stories published in speculative and literary magazines.